-Ensuring Access to Paper Options in Federal Government Policies
+Consumers Deserve Paper Option in Federal Government Policies

-- Federal agencies should provide adequate public notice to people affected by a proposed elimination of paper options, allowing ample opportunity to provide input and taking public comments into account before making a final decision.
+- Provide adequate public notice to affected groups, allow ample opportunity to provide input and take public comments into account before making a final decision.

-- Federal agencies proposing the elimination of paper options must ensure safeguards are put into place to protect personal information from identity theft or fraud before requiring a digital-only option.
+- Put safeguards in place to protect personal information from identity theft or fraud.

-- Government proposals to reduce or eliminate paper options should not impose discriminatory fees for access to paper information or services.
+- Not impose discriminatory fees for access to paper information or services.

-- Government policies should not require the public to “opt-in” to continue receiving government information and services in paper format, or use “implied consent” as permission to switch information delivery from paper to digital format.
+- Not require the public to “opt-in” to continue receiving paper, or use “implied consent” (i.e. requires no action by the consumer) as permission to switch information delivery from paper to digital format.

 Related: Paper Options One Pager (PDF) | Printing and Writing Paper